jlevy/og-equity-compensation/README.md

 🔸 If you have stock options, you are not a shareholder until you exercise by purchasing some or all of your shares.
-Therefore prior to then, you do not have voting rights.
+Prior to exercising, you do not have voting rights.

 ∑ Although everyone typically refers to “stock options” in the plural, when you receive a stock option grant, you are receiving *an option* to purchase a given number of shares.